Nutriadmin/hipaa-training/source/sections/your-summary-HIPAA-responsibilities/key-contracts-and-roles.md

 **The Chief Security Officer for NutriAdmin, is Diego Oliveira Sanchez**.
 You all have access to his email and phone number through our internal directory.
 Under this role, his responsibilities are to:

-- Facilitate the training and supervision of all workforce members
 - Investigate and sanction any workforce member that is in violation of NutriAdmin security policies and non-compliance with the security regulations
 - Write, implement, and maintain all polices, procedures, and documentation related to efforts toward security and compliance.
 - Provide annual training to all workforce members of established policies and procedures as necessary and appropriate to carry out their job functions, and documents the training provided.